andrewschultz/rpg-mapping-tools/u4map/ReadMe.txt

 At the moment, you definitely need all the BMP files to build it.
 And you need the BMP files to run it, too.

 You do not need the u4d.* maps.
 They are only there to show you how I extracted the dungeon data.
 They are used by mapconv and mapcpy.
+Also, u4shapes.c is not useful for the main executable.
+It only builds the shape-map.